 Tablets sold as Ecstasy are not always pure MDMA, rather they are often a combination of different drugs.
 Ecstasy tablets often contain very little, or no MDMA, but contain methamphetamine, DXM, MDA, Ketamine, Caffeine, ephedrine, and other legal and illegal drugs.
 The consumer often has no idea what the pill that they are taking contains, increasing the danger to the user.
 When used alone, MDMA is dangerous.
 It is even more dangerous when used in combination with other substances, as the physical and psychological effects are difficult to determine or predict.

 MDMA is considered a "Club Drug" and is frequently used by young people attending Rave parties.
-Teens will often sell the idea of the Rave party to their parents by telling them that is an alcohol free dance.
+Teens will often sell the idea of the Rave party to their parents by telling them that it is an alcohol-free dance.